mmig/mmir-webpack/docs/interfaces/mmir_tooling.settingsoptions.md

 • **grammar**? : *boolean | object*

-options-map for the grammar.json entries where id is (usually) the language code; if `false`, these resources will be ignored
+options-map for the grammar.json (or .js) entries where id is (usually) the language code; if `false`, these resources will be ignored

 ___